 It would be remiss not to mention the issue of security when it comes to IoT technology and we heartily applaud National governments who are rightly taking action, for example, the UK government who announced plans to fund a £1.9 billion national strategy in combating cybersecurity.

 It’s also encouraging to see investors have funded a record $6.6 billion in 458 cybersecurity startups over the past two years.

-Independent experts continue to advise the most practical approach to staying protected is regularly changing your passwords.
+Independent experts continue to advise the most practical approach to stay protected is regularly changing your passwords.
 Being proactive about default passwords, especially, on home routers and also up-to-date firmware is key.